KatherinaKulinich/WeatherApp/README.md

 <h6> 🌝 Current Weather </h6>
-<p>When you open the app, you'll see the current weather conditions for your selected location, including the temperature, weather description (e.g., sunny, rainy), weather icon and how the temperature feels.</p>
+<p>When you open the app, you'll see the current weather conditions for your selected location, including the temperature, weather description, weather icon and how the temperature feels.</p>
 <div align='center'>
   <img width='300'  src='https://github.com/KatherinaKulinich/WeatherApp/assets/109860560/6a1f0a05-92b5-4541-b0e3-b1d6f6308d62'/>
 </div>